makerlabs-app/string-finder/README.md

 - `-u, --url <url:string>`: The URL from which the content should be fetched.
 - `-s, --string <string:string>`: The string to search for in the content of the provided URL.
 - `-i, --iteration [iteration:number]`: Number of times to check the URL for the string.
 Defaults to 1.
-- `-a, --headers [headers:string]`: Specific headers to display in the response.
+- `-a, --response-header [response-header:string]`: Specific headers to display in the response.
 Use commas to separate multiple headers.

 ### Example